datstartup/ubuntuopenbox/_posts/2019-11-11-back-up-Raspberry-PI-to-image.md

   - Backup
 ---

-### After install and configure many thing on my Raspbery Pi, it will be too much if I have to do it again.
-Backing it up is a really good idea.
+### After install and configure many things on my Raspbery Pi, it will be too much if I have to do it again.
+Backing it up is really a good idea.

 #### I need A SD card reader and a computer with Linux on it.
 Insert the card into the card reader, plug it into the computer.
 Find out where the id of the SD card using this command:
 ```bash